Introduction — Archaeology and the Tradition of Historical Writing

 1.3 Archaeology: The Silent Language of History

 Archaeology became a decisive force in reshaping our understanding of history.
-The discoveries of Mohenjo-Daro and Harappa changed the very timeline of Indian civilization, revealing that the subcontinent’s urban culture existed thousands of years before previously thought.
-The soil began to speak where the texts were silent.
-Excavated artifacts, pottery, seals, and inscriptions offered tangible proof that history was not confined to manuscripts — it was alive beneath our feet.
+The discoveries of Mohenjo-Daro and Harappa transformed the timeline of Indian civilization, revealing an advanced urban culture thousands of years old.
+Through such discoveries, archaeology strengthened the tradition of historical writing by providing tangible proof where texts were silent.

 1.4 Modern Perspectives and Continuity